Wirecloud/wirecloud/docs/user_guide.md

 <img src="../images/user_guide/behaviour_oriented_wiring/remove_component.png" srcset="../images/user_guide/behaviour_oriented_wiring/remove_component.png 2x" alt="*Remove* component button"/>

-Components are only totaly removed from the wiring configuration when they are not used in any of the available behaviours.
+Components are only completely removed from the wiring configuration when they are not used in any of the available behaviours.

 The same applies to connections, you can remove them from the active behaviour